best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 In more depth:

 * Are high level parameters kept in dedicated configuration files?
 * Or would somebody need to work their way through the code with lots of manual edits to reconfigure for a new run?
+This is much more risky.

 Most analysis stems from some form of customer engagement.
 Throughout design, implementation and review of analysis we must continue to assess whether our analysis is fit for purpose: